 For attorneys and accredited representatives, the initial phase of the improved system has three components: eRegistry, eFiling, and eInfo.

 Expanded electronic filing will be available through eInfo.
-Initially available in six immigration courts listed below, it will eventually be expanded to all remaining courts and the Board of Immigration Appeals.
-As new courts are added to the pilot, the list will be updated and is subject to change.
+Initially available in five immigration courts listed below, it will eventually be expanded to all remaining courts and the Board of Immigration Appeals.
+As new courts are added to the pilot, the list will be updated.
+It is subject to change.

 - San Diego (July)

 - Atlanta (August)

 Resources are available below to help you understand and use the new system.

 eRegistry is used to maintain a list of registered attorneys and accredited representatives who practice in immigration courts.
 After you fill out the online form, you need to appear at an approved location to complete the required identification validation process.
 Once completed, you will have an EOIR identification number.
 You must complete the registry process as a condition to practice before EOIR.
 Once you register through eRegistry, you will have access to eInfo.
 Attorneys and accredited representatives may opt-in to the pilot for expanded electronic filing through eInfo.

 To register for the first time or access eRegistry to make updates, please click here.